‘Swing Time’, Part One, Chapter 2

 SNOWY

-(thinks) Well, maybe an half an hour.
-But we can still lock them up in here so they can’t get out.
-No one knows they’re in here once we get out.
+Well, maybe half an hour, I don’t know.
+But we can still lock them up in here so that they can’t get out.
+No one will know they’re in here.

 BUSTER